SourcePond/release-maven-plugin-parent/README.md

 ==================================
 This project was originally forked from https://github.com/danielflower/multi-module-maven-release-plugin and provides following enhancements/bugfixes

-* Major refactoring to use JSR-330 internally (needs at least Maven 3.1.0)
+* Major refactoring to use JSR-330 internally (needs at least Maven 3.3.0, tested with 3.3.3)
+* Needs Java 8
 * Preparations to support more SCMs like Subversion (work in progress, currently only Git supported)
+* Revert generated tags if a release fails for some reason
 * Support for managed dependencies (*dependencyManagemend* element)
 * Support for managed plugins (*pluginManagement* element)
 * Support for dependency/plugin version substitution (versions specified as properties)